b2io/development-standards/source-control/README.md

 $ git push origin 123-my-feature-branch-name-snake-case -f
 ```

-Merge feature branch into master either from Github, and then delete the feature branch from Github.

 ## Commit Message Convention

-We follow the [AngularJS Git Commit Message Conventions](https://docs.google.com/document/d/1OLFfQHdZXpd-oBNik3_rgFyPooZ3U4-KAGQrEpQVbXs/edit?usp=sharing) (with some modifications) to allow for better historical information and the generation of a `CHANGELOG.md` by script.
+Our commit messaging differs depending on the client, but we typically follow a pattern similar to the [AngularJS Git Commit Message Conventions](https://docs.google.com/document/d/1OLFfQHdZXpd-oBNik3_rgFyPooZ3U4-KAGQrEpQVbXs/edit?usp=sharing) (with some modifications) to allow for better historical information and the generation of a `CHANGELOG.md` by script.

 ### Commit Message Format